 When coupled with financial disaster, the use of an SPE alter ego can turn even a minor compliance problem into a scandal because of the mismatch between the traditional legal model of the firm and the SPE’s economic reality.
 The standard legal model looks to equity ownership to determine the boundaries of the firm: equity is inside the firm, while contract is outside.
 Regulatory regimes make inter-firm connections by tracking equity ownership.
 SPEs escape regulation by funneling inter-firm connections through contracts, rather than equity ownership.

 The integration of SPEs into regulatory systems requires a ground-up rethinking of traditional legal models of the firm.
 A theory is emerging, not from corporate law or financial economics, but from accounting principles.
 Accounting has responded to these scandals by abandoning the equity touchstone in favor of an analysis in which contractual allocations of risk, reward, and control operate as functional equivalents of equity ownership—an approach that redraws the boundaries of the firm.
 Unfortunately, corporate and securities law hold out no prospects for similar responsiveness.
 Accordingly, we await the next alter-ego-based innovation from Wall Street’s transaction engineers with an incomplete menu of defensive responses.

 Bratton, William W. and Levitin, Adam J., "A Transactional Genealogy of Scandal: From Michael Milken to Enron to Goldman Sachs" (2013).
-Faculty Scholarship.
+All Faculty Scholarship.
 1515.

 Accounting Commons, Accounting Law Commons, Business Administration, Management, and Operations Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Corporate Finance Commons, Law and Economics Commons, Securities Law Commons